MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-07.md

   * introspection on emitted events in tests is now allowed.
 Find more details in this PR: [https://github.com/MystenLabs/sui/pull/17699](https://github.com/MystenLabs/sui/pull/17699)
   * It is no longer needed a code with `assert!` thanks to clever errors.
 Find more details in this PR: [https://github.com/MystenLabs/sui/pull/17882](https://github.com/MystenLabs/sui/pull/17882)

-### Tools
+### Tools by the Community

 * Polymedia released some Sui utilities for TypeScript, Node, and React.
 Check out their repo: [https://github.com/juzybits/polymedia-suitcase](https://github.com/juzybits/polymedia-suitcase)
 * A fork of Mysten Lab's Sui Explorer, adapted to the localnet and run through Docker.
 Built during the Sui Overflow hackathon. [https://github.com/kkomelin/sui-explorer-local](https://github.com/kkomelin/sui-explorer-local)
 * A full-stack starter, focused on DX, includes integration with Suibase and Local Sui Explorer, and provides a Randomness-powered demo dapp and a set of helpful React primitives, such as useTransact, Balance, Faucet and others.
-Built during the Sui Overflow hackathon. [https://sui-dapp-starter.dev](https://sui-dapp-starter.dev)
+Built during the Sui Overflow hackathon: [https://sui-dapp-starter.dev](https://sui-dapp-starter.dev)
 * An app that shows off the web2 industry-grade UX that is coming to the Sui network.
 It introduces two Enoki features: zkLogin and sponsored transaction.
-Try out the demo [https://enoki-example-app.vercel.app](https://enoki-example-app.vercel.app) and app's GitHub repo: [https://github.com/dantheman8300/enoki-example-app](https://github.com/dantheman8300/enoki-example-app) to learn how to seamlessly integrate Enoki and these features into your Sui apps.
+Try out the demo [https://enoki-example-app.vercel.app](https://enoki-example-app.vercel.app) and the app's GitHub repo: [https://github.com/dantheman8300/enoki-example-app](https://github.com/dantheman8300/enoki-example-app) to learn how to seamlessly integrate Enoki and these features into your Sui apps.
+* Move Studio IDE: a complete Sui development suite that allows you to write, compile, and deploy Move code.
+Check out the demo: [https://www.movestudio.dev/](https://www.movestudio.dev/) and the GitHub repo: [https://github.com/dantheman8300/move-studio](https://github.com/dantheman8300/move-studio)

 ### Improvement Proposals (SIPs) - All Open SIPs